jfvilasPersonal/oberkorn/docs/roadmap.md

   - Optimizing authorizator modification.
   - Optimizing container escalation process.
+  - Perform semantic validation on authorizatro yaml's, for example, check that rule-referenced validators do exist in 'validators' secion
+  - Add front and API

 ## Need more?
 Do you miss something?
 Contat us by email or just add issues to our repo.